HarfoucheLab/Ready-Steady-Go-AI/Step 1 - Image Dataset Selection/README.md

-# Ready, Steady, Go AI: A Practical Tutorial on Explainable Artificial Intelligence and Its Applications in Plant Digital Phenomics
+# Ready, Steady, Go AI: A Practical Tutorial on Explainable Artificial Intelligence and Its Applications in Phenomics Image Analysis
 ----
 ## Step 1 - Image Dataset Selection
 ----